-Bay essential oil - Pimenta racemosa (P. Miller) J.W.
+Bay - Conventional Essential Oil - Pimenta racemosa (P. Miller) J.W.
 Moore (P. acris Kostel), fam.
 Myrtaceae - Jamaican Premium

 Botanical NamePimenta racemosa (P. Miller) J.W.
 Moore (P. acris Kostel), fam.
 Myrtaceae